Fraud Legal & Compliance

 (6) The aggregate services contracted for do not exceed those which are reasonably necessary to accomplish the commercially reasonable business purpose of the services.

-For a part-time contractor, the second element requires that the dates and times of the proposed services be set forth in the contract, and the exact charge for services in these blocks or chunks.
+For a part-time contractor, the second element requires that the dates and times of the proposed services be outlined in the contract, and the exact charge for services in these blocks or chunks.

 The California counterpart is much simpler.
 Business & Professions Code Section 650(b) provides an allowance as follows: